-- 1. District Employees.
+- 1. Charter School Employees.
 Teachers generally have the most direct contact with students on a day-to-day basis.
 As a result, they must be aware of their role in responding to crisis situations.
 This also applies to non-teaching school personnel who have direct contact with students.
-All staff should be aware of the District Crisis Management Policy and their own building's crisis management plan.
+All staff should be aware of the charter school's Crisis Management Policy and their own building's crisis management plan.
+Each school's building-specific crisis management plan shall include the method and dates of dissemination of the plan to its staff.
 Employees shall receive a copy of the relevant building specific crisis management plan and periodically shall receive training on plan implementation. - 2.
 Students and Parents/Guardians.
-Students and parents/guardians shall be made aware of the school district's Crisis Management Policy and relevant tailored crisis management plans for the building.
-Students shall receive specific instruction on plan implementation and shall participate in a required number of drills and practice sessions throughout the year.
+Students and parents/guardians shall be made aware of the charter school's Crisis Management Policy and relevant tailored crisis management plans for each school building.
+Students shall receive specific instruction on plan implementation and shall participate in a required number of drills and practice sessions throughout the school year.
+In the event the charter school or building administration conducts an active shooter drill, the drill must be conducted according to Minnesota Statutes, section 121A.038 The active shooter drill must be approved by administration in advance.